-There are certain things you have to keep in mind while selling your residential property portfolio.
-When selling your residential property portfolio you will need to provide some basic information to your conveyancer or property solicitor.
+There are certain things you have to keep in mind while selling your residential or commercial portfolio.
+When selling your portfolio will need to provide some basic information to your conveyancer or property solicitor.
 This information will allow them to compile the necessary documentation to support your sale.
 This can include:

 Do you have current tenants?

 The success of your sale depends hugely on the current state of your tenants.
-There will be some investors happy to purchase your Portfolio with current tenants while other may want vacant possession.
-If your property is bought to let portfolio it is highly recommended that you look into selling it to a landlord or a cash investor as they will happily buy your portfolio without hesitation as well as it will help you avoid getting into legalities of vacating the tenants.
+There will be some investors happy to purchase your property with current residents while others may want vacant possession.
+If your property is a buy-to-let it is highly recommended that you look into selling it to a landlord or a cash buyer as they will happily buy your portfolio without hesitation as well as it will help you avoid getting into any legalities.

-There are many ways through which you can sell your property portfolio.
+There are many ways through which you can sell your property.

 1- Landlord to landlord:

 It is worth remembering that while selling to another landlord.
-You will have to conduct multiple visits from different buyers depending on the number of interested buyers.
-So you must have your tenants on your side, in other cases, it would be difficult for you to show your property, which can hugely affect your ability to sell your property portfolio.
+You will have to conduct multiple viewings, depending on the number of interested purchasers.
+So you must have your residents on your side, in other cases, it would be difficult for you to show your property, which can hugely affect your ability to sell.

 3- Property Investor:

-The third option is that you can send your property portfolio to a private property investor, this is the best option because property investors complete the purchase quickly, pay in cash for your portfolio and also their prices are fairer than housing associations and local authorities.
+The third option is that you can send your portfolio to a private property investor, this is the best option because property investors complete the purchase quickly, can show liquidity, and also their prices are fairer than housing associations and local authorities.

-Some of the benefits of choosing property investor include:
+Some of the benefits of choosing an investor include:

-- Once the price is agreed upon, the completion of sale tends to go fast and sometimes the process is completed within days
+- Once the price is agreed upon, the completion of the sale tends to go fast, and sometimes the process is completed within days

 - The investors take over the responsibility of the tenants so you won’t have to worry about that.